-- "data-value" can be replaced by any C expression that can be converted to the correct data type for the argument.
-The data type can be specified as one of the following:
+• data-value can be replaced by any C expression that can be converted to the correct data type for the argument.
+The following table shows how to define the correct data type:

+Data type C definition

-- Halfword binary short int
+Halfword binary short int

-- Fullword binary long int
+Fullword binary long int

-- Doubleword binary char[8]
+Doubleword binary char[8]

-- Character string char[n] where "n" is the number of bytes
+Character string char[n] where n is the number of bytes

+UTF-8 character string char[n] where n is the number of bytes

-"data-value" includes "data-area" as a subset.
+data-value includes data-area as a subset.

-- "data-area" can be replaced by any C data reference that has the correct data type for the argument.
-The data type can be specified as one of the following:
+• data-area can be replaced by any C data reference that has the correct data type for the argument.
+The following table shows how to define the correct data type:

+Data type C definition

-- Halfword binary short int
+Halfword binary short int

-- Fullword binary long int
+Fullword binary long int

-- Doubleword binary char[8]
+Doubleword binary char[8]

-- Character string char[n] where "n" is the number of bytes
+Character string char[n] where n is the number of bytes

+UTF-8 character string char[n] where n is the number of bytes

-If the data type is unspecified, "data-area" can refer to a scalar data type, array, or structure.
+If the data type is unspecified, data-area can refer to a scalar data type, array, or structure.
 The reference must be to contiguous storage.

-- "cvda" is described in "CICS-value data areas (cvdas)" on page 16. - "ptr-value" (which includes "ptr-ref" as a subset) can be replaced by any C expression that can be converted to an address. - "ptr-ref" can be replaced by any C pointer type reference. - "name" can be replaced by either of the following: - A character string in double quotation marks (that is, a literal constant). - A C expression or reference whose value can be converted to a character array with a length equal to the maximum length allowed for the name.
+- cvda is described in "CICS-value data areas (cvdas)" on page 16. - ptr-value (which includes ptr-ref as a subset) can be replaced by any C expression that can be converted to an address. - ptr-ref can be replaced by any C pointer type reference. - name can be replaced by either of the following values: - A character string in double quotation marks (that is, a literal constant). - A C expression or reference whose value can be converted to a character array with a length equal to the maximum length allowed for the name.
 The value of the character array is the name to be used by the argument.

-"filename", as used in FILE(filename), specifies the name of the file.
-It has 1-8 characters from A-Z, 0-9, \$, @, and #.
+filename, as used in FILE(filename), specifies the name of the file.
+The name must have 1-8 characters from the range A-Z, 0-9, \$, @, and #.

-"systemname", as used in SYSID(systemname), specifies the name of the system the request is directed to.
-It has 1-4 characters from A-Z, 0-9, \$, @, and #.
+systemname, as used in SYSID(systemname), specifies the name of the system to which the request is directed.
+The name must have 1-4 characters from the range A-Z, 0-9, \$, @, and #.

-- "label" is not supported in the C language.
+• label is not supported in the C language.

-- "hhmmss" can be replaced by an integer constant; otherwise the application is responsible for ensuring that the value passed to CICS is in packed decimal format.
+• hhmmss can be replaced by an integer constant; otherwise the application is responsible for ensuring that the value passed to CICS is in packed decimal format.
 The language does not provide a packed decimal type.

-- HH represents hours from 00 through 99.
+HH Represents hours from 00 through 99.

-- MM represents minutes from 00 through 59.
+MM Represents minutes from 00 through 59.

-- SS represents seconds from 00 through 59.
+SS Represents seconds from 00 through 59.